agustinustheo/agustinustheo.github.io/_posts/2020-09-11-4-Things-I-Learned-About-The-Software-Engineering-Cultuer.md

 ---
 layout: single
 author: Agustinus Theodorus
-title: Software Engineering Is All About Sharing
+title: 4 Things I Learned About The Software Engineering Culture
 description: >-
   Software engineering is one of the most confusing jobs anyone can do, here are 5 facts why sharing should be the norm